soraiavmv/eat-tasty-food-app-fe/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Disclaimer:
+This is a dummy app; payment isn't connected to any backend implementation.